Fantomas42/django-blog-zinnia/README.rst

 Twitter
 -------

-When you post a new entry on your blog it can be usefull to tweet this entry.
+When you post a new entry on your blog you might want to tweet it as well.

-For doing that, first you need to activate the Bit.ly support like described in the paragraph above.
+In order to do that, you first need to activate the Bit.ly support like described above.

 Then install `python-twitter
 <http://code.google.com/p/python-twitter/>`_ and add these settings. ::